kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 ![Sunset out the back of a pickup]({{site.baseurl}}/assets/img/hitching/close.png)

 The sun is coming down, and I can see the downtown of Austin.
-It's been months since the first night in San Bernardino.
+It's been months since the first night in California.
 I’m elated - to see my good friend Sam mostly.
 There's so much I want to tell him.

 <p class="i">Thank you for reading!
 Part II is coming soon.</p>